watir/watirbook/README.md

 More information about the book is available at [my blog](http://filipin.eu/homebrewers-guide-to-watir-0-8-0/).

-Money that you have donated to the Watir project == $43.98 (Updated 2012-11-23.
+Money that book readers have donated to the Watir project == $105.22 (Updated 2012-12-01.
 For more stats see [stats page](https://github.com/watir/watirbook/blob/master/stats.md).)